sanhitamj/fraud_detection_events/README.md

 ![roc](images/roc_curve.png)

 Optimal Threshold was 0.3 for our purposes.

+We lost accuracy by selecting a good threshold - but the intent was to capture more true positives.

 ---